uswds/uswds-team/CHAGELOG-template.md

 <!--
 Example format:
 ```
-- Summarize the change with a brief statement (#[Related PR])
+- [Brief statement that summarizes the change] (#[Related PR])
-  - If necessary, describe the change in more detail in a nested list item.
-Not every change needs a description.
+  - [Optional 1-2 sentence description included in a nested list item.]
-  - :warning: :pushpin: Indicate if the change requires a markup update or is a breaking change by using the appropriate symbol
+  - [:warning: Summary of breaking or markup updates
-    and explain what action the user must take
+    with explanation of what action the user must take.
+    These items must be flagged with a :warning: icon at the start of the statement.]
 ```
 Whenever possible, change items should:
 - Include a brief description of the update that focuses on user benefit